Crunchyroll, LLC: Vic Mignogna lawsuit

-In early 2019, allegations of sexual misconduct against voice actor Vic Mignogna were brought forward on Twitter.
+In early 2019, allegations of sexual misconduct against voice actor Vic Mignogna were brought forward on Twitter with the MeToo movement.
 Funimation conducted an internal investigation of the matter and announced on February 11, 2019, that they had ended their relations with Mignogna.
+Mignogna had already been dismissed from the company in January 2019.
 On April 19, 2019, Mignogna filed a civil suit against Funimation and voice actors Jamie Marchi, Monica Rial, and Rial's fiancé, Ron Toye.
 Mignogna and his attorney were seeking a monetary relief of over $1 million.
 On June 12, 2019, Funimation filed a response denying Mignogna's allegations.
 On July 1, 2019, Funimation filed an anti-SLAPP motion for Mignogna to dismiss his lawsuit.
 Rial, Marchi, and Toye then filed their anti-SLAPP motions on July 19, 2019.
-A hearing to consider the defendants's anti-SLAPP motions took place on September 6, 2019; presiding Tarrant County judge John P. Chupp dismissed the civil suit against Marchi.
+A hearing to consider the defendants's anti-SLAPP motions took place on September 6, 2019, presiding Tarrant County judge John P. Chupp dismissed the civil suit against Marchi.
 On October 4, 2019, the civil suit against Funimation, Rial, and Toye was dismissed.

 On October 24, 2019, Mignogna filed an appeal against the dismissal.
 On October 30, 2019, Rial, Toye, Marchi, and Funimation filed a motion to have Mignogna's appeal dismissed, which was subsequently denied.
 On November 5, 2019, Funimation filed a motion to recover attorney's fees, costs, and sanctions related to the lawsuit.
 On November 27, 2019, Tarrant County judge John P. Chupp ruled that Mignogna had to pay a total of $238,042.42 in attorney's fees and sanctions to Rial, Toye, Marchi, and Funimation.